18.104.22.168 Philosophical Bases for Moral Values

 “His words are, The like natural inducement hath brought men to know that it is no less their duty, to love others than themselves; for seeing those things which are equal, must needs all have one measure; if I cannot but wish to receive good, even as much at every man’s hands, as any man can wish unto his own soul, how should I look to have any part of my desire herein satisfied, unless myself be careful to satisfy the like desire, which is undoubtedly in other men, being of one and the same nature?”

-- In chapter two of his book, Utilitarianism, John Stuart Mill quoted the Golden Rule (without acknowledging that it pre-dates Christianity):
+- In chapter two of his book, Utilitarianism, John Stuart Mill quoted the Golden Rule (without mentioning that it pre-dates Christianity):

 “In the golden rule of Jesus of Nazareth, we read the complete spirit of the ethics of utility.
 To do as you would be done by, and to love your neighbour as yourself, constitute the ideal perfection of utilitarian morality”.